chaitan28/k8s_directory/services/read.md

 #### Explanation

 **ClusterIP**: A service that is accessible only within the Kubernetes cluster.
-For example: If I wanted to access the service inside the cluster(from master or any worker node) than both are accessible. communication between the front-end(Login signup Module) and back-end (DB)components of your app <br>
+For example: If I wanted to access the service inside the cluster(from master or any worker node) than both are accessible. communication between the front-end(Login signup Module) and back-end (DB)components of your app.
+ClusterIP will do the loadbalancing also. <br>

 **NodePort**: NodePort service is an extension of ClusterIP service.
 NodePort service will route the traffic to cluster ip services by default.
 Exposes the service on each Node’s IP at a static port (the NodePort).
 Node port must be in the range of 30000–32767.
 This is primarily used for development purposes.   <br>